fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 ## Implement a custom delegate that returns a list of sorted customers

-Use a delegate to sort customers based on different criteria, such as name, total balance, or number of accounts.
+Delegates can be used to implement customized sorting based on runtime criteria, such as name, total balance, or number of accounts.

+In this task you sort customers by their total balance and then by name using the same custom delegate.

-Use the following steps:
+Use the following steps to complete this section of the exercise:

 1. Open the Bank.cs file and then scroll to the top of the file.